2018 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2018-P Native American Sacagawea Dollar Value

-With its entire 1,400,000-piece mintage sold through U.S. Mint rolls, bags, and sets rather than entering general circulation.
-This distinctive distribution method ensures that most surviving specimens retain mint state grades, though achieving the highest certification levels of MS-67 and above remains exceptionally challenging due to contact marks from handling and packaging.
+With its entire 1,400,000-piece mintage sold through U.S. Mint rolls, bags, and sets rather than entering general circulation, this NIFC issue ensures that most surviving specimens retain mint state grades.
+However, achieving the highest certification levels of MS-67 and above remains exceptionally challenging due to contact marks from handling and the manganese-brass alloy’s notorious tendency to develop dark carbon spots that can disqualify an otherwise high-grade coin.

 2018-P Native American Position A Sacagawea Dollar Price/Grade Chart